Table of Contents

 Properties, then selecting the

 Advancedtab.
-At one time, when GCL/Windows was release as Maxima, Pete Manolios suggested adding the system variable LD_LIBRARY_PATH with the value "maxima-dir\gcc\i386-mingw32msvc\include"; this may or may not be necessary for your GCL installation (and the path would of course likely be different).
+At one time, when GCL/Windows was released as Maxima, Pete Manolios suggested adding the system variable LD_LIBRARY_PATH with the value "maxima-dir\gcc\i386-mingw32msvc\include"; this may or may not be necessary for your GCL installation (and the path would of course likely be different).

 We assume you have obtained ACL2 and placed it in directory dir, as